-(3) Subsequent to the issuance of the Company's financial statements for the three and six nine months ended June 30, 2022 September 30, 2022, the Company revised basic and diluted earnings loss per share amounts for the first, second, and second third quarter of 2022 to include the impact of vested but unreleased RSUs which were previously excluded from the respective basic and diluted earnings loss per share computations.
-The impact of this immaterial correction was to decrease both basic and diluted loss per share by \$0.01 from the amounts previously reported in the Company's Form 10-Q for the three and six nine months ended June 30, 2022 September 30, 2022.
+(3) Subsequent to the issuance There was no assumed conversion for Class B nor diluted effect of the Company's financial statements options and RSUs for the three and nine months ended September 30, 2022, the Company revised basic and diluted loss per share amounts for the first, second, and third quarter of 2022 to include the impact of vested but unreleased RSUs which March 31, 2024 as they were previously excluded from the respective basic and diluted loss per share computations.
+The impact of this immaterial correction was to decrease both basic and diluted loss per share by \$0.01 from the amounts previously reported in the Company's Form 10-Q for the three and nine months ended September 30, 2022, anti-dilutive.

 Zevia LLC Class B Common Units, stock options and RSUs were evaluated under the treasury stock method for potential dilutive effects and were determined to be anti-dilutive.
-The following weighted average outstanding shares were excluded from the computation of diluted net loss per share available to Class A common stockholders as they were anti-dilutive:
+The following weighted average outstanding shares were excluded from the computation of diluted loss per share available to Class A common stockholders as they were anti-dilutive: